hzhang08/gogame-with-ui/README.md

 ## Introduction
-This repo is for the dlgo class with a pygame graphic interface
+This repo is for the dlgo class with a pygame graphic interface.
+This repo is compatible with python3.12.
+No AI included so far.

 ## How does it work?